Raghav-Gupta2406/llm-capstone-proj/README.md

-## Title: SNU Mess Menu Information System
+## Title: SNU Dining & Nutrition Assistant
-### AI-driven retrieval system for daily mess menu information
+### A smart system to check daily mess meals and get nutrition-based suggestions.
 ------------

 ## Overview

-This project is a small AI assistant I developed to quickly check what food is available in my college dining hall.
-By using LangChain, LangGraph, and embeddings, the system retrieves menu information and answers questions like “What’s for lunch?” or “Show vegetarian options.”
-It’s a simple real-world use case demonstrating basic RAG and state management.
+This project is a practical AI assistant I built to help students quickly check the daily SNU mess menu and make better meal decisions without wasting time searching through multiple sources.
+The system can answer menu-related queries like “What’s for dinner on Wednesday?”, identify vegetarian or non-veg options, and retrieve complete meal details for any day and meal slot.

+Beyond basic retrieval, the assistant also supports nutrition-based queries using structured menu data for the entire week.
+Students can ask things like “I need 30g of protein for Friday dinner,” “How much protein will I get from 2.5 plates of 'X' and 3 rotis...?” or even generate a full-day calorie plan such as “Make a 1500-calorie plan for any day.”
+The system uses semantic lookup, rule-based calculations and structured responses to give clear and useful answers.

+The project follows the course concepts of state-based pipelines, retrieval flows, embedding-driven search and structured prompting — all implemented in an interactive terminal interface.
+Overall, this assistant makes exploring dining options and planning nutrition simpler, faster and healthier for students on campus.

 ## Reason for picking up this project